 |Flight path (red line) along the valley between where it turns northward and the Twin Cities.|

-The first glimpse into the size of this monster river became apparent near the city of Jordan, Minnesota.
+The first glimpse into the size of this huge former river became apparent near the city of Jordan, Minnesota.

 |Northwest aerial view of Jordan, Minnesota, with US Highway 169 on the bottom left, and Minnesota River on the other side of the city.|

 |Aerial view of a textbook version of an oxbow lake in the Minnesota River, upstream from Jordan.
 A gravel pit is in the background, just on the other side of the oxbow.|

 Although it wasn't clearly apparent, using Google Earth allowed for a great way to illustrate how the Minnesota River compares to the current valley, and a look into how both rivers have affected the building of cities and roads.
 Below is a cross-section made using Google Earth (and some stratigraphic information) across the above photograph of Jordan.